New Hampshire historical markers: Markers

 New Hampshire's historical markers are green with white text; the state seal sits atop each one.
-Generally, there is a title line and up to 12 lines of text, each of which has no more than 45 characters.
-Some markers note the year they were installed—it may be centered under the main text (early 2000s to present) or right-justified under the main text (1980s through early 2000s), although there are some visible exceptions—while on older markers it is not listed.
+There is generally a title line and up to 12 lines of text, each of which has no more than 45 characters.
+Some markers note the year they were installed; it may be centered under the main text (early 2000s to present) or right-justified under the main text (1980s through early 2000s), although there are some visible exceptions.
+The installation date is not listed on older markers.

 Any individual or group may propose a marker to commemorate significant New Hampshire places, persons, or events.
 Requests must be accompanied by a petition for the marker, signed by at least 20 New Hampshire citizens.
 The state's Division of Historical Resources has final decision rights for all markers.
 Markers funded by the state must be located along a state highway.
-A "co-operative marker," which must be funded by whoever proposes it, can be located on a locally maintained road or on municipal land.
-As of October 2021, the state's website listed the cost of a marker at $2000 to $2500.
+A "co-operative marker" must be funded by whoever proposes it, and it can be located on a locally maintained road or on municipal land.
+As of October 2021, the state's website listed the cost of a marker at $2,000 to $2,500.

 Markers generally have the same text on both sides, with some exceptions.
 Marker number one in Pittsburg only has text on one side.
 Marker number 122 in Carroll features the Mount Washington Hotel on one side and the Bretton Woods Monetary Conference on the other; several other markers also have different topics on each side.
 A few markers appear to have unique layouts: